 - volume rank – rank by largest volume

-The surface undust command turns off hiding smaller blobs, as does using surface zone.
+The surface undust command turns off hiding smaller blobs, as does using surface showall or surface zone.
+To show only the dust for masking purposes, first hide the dust, then use surface invertShown.
+See also: marker connected

 Show only parts of the surface(s) within cutoff (default 2.0 Å) of any atom in atom-spec.
 If bondPointSpacing is specified, use points spaced s Å apart along bonds in addition to the atoms to define the zone.
 The maxComponents option indicates hiding all but the N largest connected surface patches in the zone; by removing the visual clutter of small patches, this can significantly enhance viewing of pocket surfaces.
 Ranking to determine the largest is based on maximum dimension (along X, Y, or Z for a given patch), including any portions within the zone that are hidden by clipping.
 If maxComponents is not supplied, all patches within the zone will be shown.
 The update option (default true) indicates whether to update automatically when the shape of the surface changes.